 The Movie: Troy

-were recently seen dining at De Mondion restaurant at the five star Xara Palace hotel, an old stomping ground for Pitt who stayed there while filming Troy
+Angelina Jolie were seen dining at De Mondion restaurant at the five star Xara Palace hotel, an old stomping ground for Pitt who stayed there while filming Troy.

 In Troy Pitt played the Greek character Achilles, in the film based on Homer's The Iliad, who leads a bloody assault on the Trojans after Prince Paris (Orlando Bloom, also in a skirt) steals away the beautiful Helen of Troy from her husband.